Aliases for PSMA2 Gene

 GeneCards Summary for PSMA2 Gene

-PSMA2 (Proteasome Subunit Alpha 2) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.
+PSMA2 (Proteasome 20S Subunit Alpha 2) is a Protein Coding gene.
+Diseases associated with PSMA2 include Cystic Fibrosis.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.
 An important paralog of this gene is ENSG00000256646.

 Component of the 20S core proteasome complex involved in the proteolytic degradation of most intracellular proteins.
 This complex plays numerous essential roles within the cell by associating with different regulatory particles.
 Associated with two 19S regulatory particles, forms the 26S proteasome and thus participates in the ATP-dependent degradation of ubiquitinated proteins.
 The 26S proteasome plays a key role in the maintenance of protein homeostasis by removing misfolded or damaged proteins that could impair cellular functions, and by removing proteins whose functions are no longer required.
 Associated with the PA200 or PA28, the 20S proteasome mediates ubiquitin-independent protein degradation.
 This type of proteolysis is required in several pathways including spermatogenesis (20S-PA200 complex) or generation of a subset of MHC class I-presented antigenic peptides (20S-PA28 complex).